What is the procedure for buying in Italy?

 Why do I need an agent?

-Agents such as ourselves are very different to most estate agents.
+Agents such as ourselves are very different to most estate agents in the UK.
 We don’t just find you a house and walk away, we do everything necessary to assist you through the purchase and beyond, including checking the paperwork for the house, drawing up the contracts, translating them, arranging the compromesso and notary contract, giving advice on restorations and any other matters post-sale, and helping you find the right people to assist you.

 Please read our Terms and Conditions